 In 2021, everything sped up!

-Here is a very brief summary of what happened in Edinburgh City Mission in 2021: The Care Van went out over 600 times; we continued to serve 130 – 150 meals a week at our two Soul Food meals; the Foodbank+ network got much busier, providing food support for over 4,000 people; our Salaam team, supporting refugees and asylum seekers, grew – just in time for us to be able to provide support (together with six local churches) to Afghan refugees who arrived from Kabul in the autumn; An Open Hand, a birthday toy delivery service, was launched in partnership with Greenbank Church; a new shed was bought for our allotment in Craigentinny; we created a new Volunteers Coordinator role to strengthen our commitment to our volunteers; scoping work started for Two’s Company, a befriending scheme for older people, in partnership with Linking Lives UK; and our first Peaced Together crafts course for women was launched.
+Here is a very brief summary of what happened in Edinburgh City Mission in 2021: The Care Van went out over 600 times; we continued to serve 130 – 150 meals a week at our two Soul Food meals; the Foodbank+ network got much busier, providing food support for over 4,000 people; our Salaam team, supporting refugees and asylum seekers, grew – just in time for us to be able to provide support (together with six local churches) to Afghan refugees who arrived from Kabul in the autumn; An Open Hand, a birthday toy delivery service, was launched in partnership with Greenbank Church; a new shed was bought for our allotment in Craigentinny; scoping work started for Two’s Company, a befriending scheme for older people, in partnership with Linking Lives UK; and our first Peaced Together crafts course for women was launched.

 In 2021, we continued to “stimulate and strengthen the church’s mission in Edinburgh” despite the restrictions imposed by the Covid-19 pandemic.
 However, we sharpened our focus to reflect the concern that Jesus showed for the most disadvantaged members of the community and the growing breadth of our ministries.
 We all have challenges to overcome, but life is particularly difficult for people who are experiencing deprivation (The Care Van, Foodbank+ network, Clothesbank+, Soul Food meals and An Open Hand), exclusion (Salaam and Nations) and/or isolation (Salaam and Two’s Company).

-I’m thankful to God for Edinburgh City Mission’s growth in the 2020s: in particular, for the high calibre of people in our team; the commitment of the volunteers who are involved in our partner projects; the breadth of outreach activities that we are now providing; the increase in our partnerships across and around the city; and the increase in our income.
+I’m thankful to God for Edinburgh City Mission’s growth in the 2020s: in particular, for the high calibre of people in our team, the commitment of the volunteers who are involved in our partner projects, the breadth of outreach activities that we are now providing, the increase in our partnerships across and around the city, and the increase in our income.
+We are stepping out in faith again this year, increasing our team and planning to spend an additional £100,000 beyond what we spent in 2022, praying that God supplies our needs through the generosity of individual donors, churches and Trusts.
+Please get in touch with us if you would like to learn more about our impact or partner with us by becoming a Mission Enabler monthly donor.

 Our vision is to help create a mission movement across Edinburgh and the surrounding area by being a catalyst for new outreach activities through praying with, and partnering, local churches, “to stimulate and strengthen mission in Edinburgh.”

 Every year we encourage new church-based outreach projects through our annual conference, Restless for Mission.
-We want to find the dreamers in the city and come alongside them, to pray and work with them and help them turn their vision into reality.
+We want to find the dreamers in the city and come alongside them (or you!), to pray and work with them and help turn vision into reality.
+Our theme in 2024 will be “Loving our Neighbours.”

 In our city, for our city.